Sweetwater Brewing Company

 Wild Heaven Beer

-This European-style brewery is open Wednesdays to Sundays for tours of their facility and tastings in the taproom.
-Their IPAs and Belgian-style ales are among their most popular.
+The original location for this European-style brewery is open daily for tours of its facility and tastings in the taproom.
+Wild Heaven's IPAs and Belgian-style ales are among their most popular.

 Red Hare Brewing